KTH/webtex/README.md

 ## API

-Once the WAR is deployed, see Installation below, there is a fully working demo page available at the root of the context which also contains brief documentation of the two available interfaces.
+Once the application is started, see Installation below, there is a fully working demo page available at the root of the context (http://localhost:8080/webtex) which also contains brief documentation of the two available interfaces.
 The interfaces are made up of the supplied JavaScript and the servlet interface.

 ### JavaScript